stcarrez/ada-keystore/docs/Keystore_Tool.md

 The
 *--counter-range* option allows to control the range for the random counter used by PBKDF2 to generate the encryption key derived from the specified password.
 High values provide a strongest derived key at the expense of speed.
+This option is ignored when the
+*--gpg* option is used.

 The
 *--split* option indicates to use several separate files for the data blocks